solodev/cloud-documentation/src/Services/index.md

 **Configure Services**

 After installing a service to any one of your deployments or organization, they can be configured for immediate use.
-This article will demonstrate how to configure services.
-To get started please follow the steps below.
+To configure your services follow the steps below.

 - In the Main dashboard on the user’s account page, click Settings.